RiyaadHossain/DhakaCatering-Frontend/README.md

 - Implemented Customize order option
 - In Gallery page, user can see some of our previously successfully delivered project

+### Admin Features

+- Admin can visualize site's Statistics
+- Admins can see users, items, packages and gallery images
+- Packages, Items can be created, updated, deleted by Admin
+- Admin can delete reviews, keep note for specific users & add or delete gallery images

 <hr/>

 ### Technologies